Bring Your Own Data (BYOD)

 Data requirements

 The dataset must include at least one date or timestamp column representing the start of the billing or usage period.
 This field is mandatory and required for normalization and ingestion scheduling.
 Without it, the dataset cannot be processed.
+The column must be named ChargePeriodStart and contain date values, as it is used for partitioning and time-range queries.

 Additional date or timestamp fields can be included to support more granular analysis.